scriptex/socials/data/README-start.md

 > Links to various social media

-This is a native web component built with TypeScript with no dependencies which lists links to various social media profiles.
+This is a native web component built with TypeScript, with no dependencies, which lists links to various social medias.

 ## Install